Yucamane: Regional

 The Andes are the longest mountain range on Earth, extending 9000 km from the Tierra del Fuego archipelago in southernmost South America to Venezuela in the north.
 In southern Peru, the Andes consist of several mountain chains including the Western Cordillera and the Eastern Cordillera, with elevations of up to 4000–5000 m, which are separated from each other by the Altiplano.

 More than 2,000 volcanoes exist in the Andes, mainly in the countries of Argentina, Bolivia, Chile, Colombia, Ecuador and Peru.
-Among these is Nevado del Ruiz, which erupted in 1985 in Colombia.
 Seven volcanoes have been active in Peru since the arrival of the Spaniards, but volcanic activity is typically poorly recorded in Peru, owing to the remote nature of the region and the scarce population.

 Yucamane is part of the Central Volcanic Zone, one of the three major volcanic belts in the Andes, which spans the countries of Peru, Bolivia, Chile and Argentina.
 In Peru about four hundred heavily eroded volcanoes make up the volcanically active area along with the active volcanoes El Misti, Sabancaya and Ubinas; the volcanoes Andagua volcanic field, Casiri, Chachani, Coropuna, Firura, Huaynaputina, Tutupaca and Yucamane may have been active in recent history.
 The largest historical eruption in Peru occurred in 1600 at Huaynaputina and caused 1,500 fatalities and severe economic damage.
 Other major eruptions occurred 2,000 years before present at El Misti volcano, 1,000 years before present at Ubinas and two centuries ago at Tutupaca.
 Finally, the three volcanoes Ampato, Chachani and Coropuna have heights exceeding 6000 m.